Ipstenu/dreamobjects/readme.txt

 == Screenshots ==
 1. DreamObjects Private Key
 1. Your DreamObjects Public Key
+1. The Settings Page
+1. The backup page
+1. The uploader page
+1. The uploader page, as seen by Authors

 == Changelog ==

+= Version 1.2 =
+Oct 11, 2012 by Ipstenu

+* Uploader added
+* Shortcode to list uploaded files added
+* Moved New Bucket code to the main settings page, where you can see your buckets now

 = Version 1.1 =
-<em>All minor changes, but since people had been using 1.0, I thought a kick was in order.</em>
+Sept 27, 2012 by Ipstenu <em>All minor changes, but since people had been using 1.0, I thought a kick was in order.</em>

 * Security (nonce, abspath, etc)
 * Better defines
 * wp-cli (still not 100%)

 = Version 1 =

+Sept 2012, by Ipstenu

 * Forked <a href="http://wordpress.org/extend/plugins/wp-s3-backups/">WP S3 Backups</a> to work with DreamObjects.
 * Upgraded <a href="http://undesigned.org.za/2007/10/22/amazon-s3-php-class">Amazon S3 PHP Class</a> to latest version